Okinawa Institute of Science and Technology: Overviews

 OIST relies on public subsidies paid by the Japanese government.
 The government subsidy for OIST comes in two areas: a subsidy for operations and a subsidy for facilities.

 History

-In June 2001, Kōji Omi former Minister of State for Okinawa and Northern Territories Affairs and former Minister of State for Science and Technology Policy, announced plans to establish a new graduate university in Okinawa.
-A Board of Governors was appointed in 2004 and the following year, the Diet recognized OIST as an "Independent Administrative Institution".
+In June 2001, Kōji Omi, former Minister of State for Okinawa and Northern Territories Affairs and former Minister of State for Science and Technology Policy, announced plans to establish a new graduate university in Okinawa.
+A Board of Governors was appointed in 2004 and the following year, the Diet recognized OIST as an "Independent Administrative Institution."
 The first class of students were welcomed in September 2012 after receiving approval.

+Campus

+OIST has four campus: Main Campus, Seaside Campus, Seragaki Campus, and a Tokyo Office.

+OIST's main campus is located in Tancha, Onna-son in Okinawa.
+As of 2025, this campus has 5 labs, and embodies the majority of the research body.

+Architecture & Design

+The campus architecture is intentionally designed to foster interdisciplinary interaction, with shared research spaces, open corridors, skywalks, and interstitial common areas.

+There is a notable “Tunnel Gallery”: the main entrance gallery, which connects to a glass elevator and then spreads into different parts of the campus.

+The Tunnel Gallery is also used for science/art exhibitions and events.